Khaled-Mahmmoud/MyCompetitiveProgramming/Dynamic Programming/Problems/R _ Functions again.md

     for(int i=0;i<n;i++)
         a[i] = abs(a[i]-a[i+1]);

-    //memset(dp,-1e15,sizeof dp);   please note that there no way to memset -1e15
+    //memset(dp,-1e15,sizeof dp);   please note that there no way to memset -1e15 or any value except 0 and -1

     for(int i=0;i<200005;i++)
         dp[i][0] = dp[i][1] = -1e15;